UCB-stat-159-s21/site/Hw/hw01-background.md

         - What is the chance of erroneously rejecting at least $k$ of the null hypotheses, $k=1, \ldots, N?
     - Suppose $T$ of the null hypotheses are true and that the data used to test the hypotheses are independent across hypotheses.
-        - What is the chance of erroneously rejecting at least $k$ of the true null hypotheses, $k=1, \ldots, N-T$?
+        - What is the chance of erroneously rejecting at least $k$ of the true null hypotheses, $k=1, \ldots, T$?
     - Suppose all $N$ null hypotheses are true but that the data used to test the null hypotheses are not independent across hypotheses: their dependence is arbitrary.
         - What is the expected number of null hypotheses that will be rejected erroneously?